apoorva-ak/GenFiction/README.md

 ## Additional Information

-For more comprehensive details and in-depth analysis of the results, please refer to the `GenFiction_WriteUp.pdf` available in this repository.
+For more comprehensive details and in-depth analysis of the results, please refer to the `GenFiction_Writeup.pdf` available in this repository.